Ground-breaking vegan bar and restaurant from the team behind Glasgow's cult bars Mono and Stereo.

-Taking over the spot near the Shore once occupied by the much-missed VDeep, Harmonium is the first venue in Edinburgh from the Glasgow-based chain which owns venues including Mono, the 78 and Stereo.
-And walking into the high-ceilinged corner bar does feel a little like stepping into Glasgow itself.
-There’s a distinctine fusion of quality and lack of pretension here, with good music in the background (and some of Edinburgh’s best local DJs at the weekend) and a strong drinks list, including excellent cocktails made with local drinks plus over 30 craft beers in the pumps and fridge.
+Harmonium is the first venue in Edinburgh from the Glasgow-based chain which owns venues including Mono, the 78 and Stereo, and walking into the high-ceilinged corner bar does feel a little like stepping into Glasgow.
+There’s a distinctive fusion of quality and lack of pretension here, with good music in the background (and some of Edinburgh’s best local DJs at the weekend) and a strong drinks list, including excellent cocktails made with local drinks plus over 30 craft beers in the pumps and fridge.
 That’s already enough to recommend it but the menu – designed by chef Vic Henderson, who made Mono a vegan destination in Glasgow – takes Harmonium to the next level.
 Starters of vegan scallop and chorizo (the main ingredient is a brilliantly adapted and scallop-like mushroom stalk) and excitingly seasoned harissa-baked cauliflower sit alongside a seitan quarter-pounder (indistinguishable from a densely packed meat version) and a rich macaroni cheese.
 No-one will feel short-changed on flavour and enjoyment here, especially as the lack of meat likely contributes to the very reasonable prices.

 - Live entertainment: DJs on Fri and Sat evenings.